milnegeneseo/digital-scholarly-editing/drafts/modeling-revision.md

 Together, the record and the care brought Ronald E. Clapper, a PhD candidate in English Literature at UCLA, to the Huntington Library in the 1960s to study HM 924, the manuscript of *Walden*.
 In the years since, scholars like Sattelmeyer who've argued for an evolutionary interpretation of *Walden* have routinely relied on Clapper's 1967 dissertation, "The Development of *Walden*: A Genetic Text."

-For his genetic edition of *Walden*, Clapper devised a set of symbols to indicate places where Thoreau inserted or canceled words and phrases and to distinguish between insertions made in ink and pencil.
-We can recognize these symbols as a kind of homegrown markup language.
-Clapper's markup even employs angle brackets — though in a very different way from XML.
+For his genetic edition of *Walden*, Clapper devised a set of symbols to indicate places where Thoreau made changes on a manuscript page and to distinguish the way a string of text read in one version as opposed to another.
+Some years later, he re-typed the dissertation on a computer and introduced additional symbols — for example, to identify text that Thoreau inserted in pencil as opposed to ink.
+We can recognize Clapper's symbols as a kind of homegrown markup language.
 Here's an example of his code:

 <blockquote style="font-style:normal;">
 <h3 style="color:#000;">Economy 2a &nbsp;written: A; rewritten: C,C</h3>